 The buses which serve the area around Yr Wyddfa are fantastic.
-Gwynedd, aged 55-64 of users used public transport during their visit of users travelled by bus
+Gwynedd, aged 55-64 of users feel that travelling by public transport when visiting is a viable option

 It is simple is easy and affordable.
-West Central England, aged 16-24
+West Central England, aged 16-24 during their visit